giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v11.3.3.md

 date: '2020-06-05T15:00:00+00:00'
 description: Release notes for AWS workload cluster release v11.3.3, published on 05 June 2020, 15:00
-title: workload cluster release v11.3.3 for AWS
+title: Workload cluster release v11.3.3 for AWS
 ---

 **If you are upgrading from 11.3.2, upgrading to this release will not roll your nodes.
 It will only update the apps.**